nicc777/aws-eks-private/README.md

 CloudFormation Templates and Scripts to deploy EKS in a Private Only VPC

+> The current status of this project is still in early development.

+This is a reference implementation I personally use as a base for projects requiring some or all of the components as described.

+_**Please Note**_: There are several approaches to solve various problems, and this design and implementation does not claim in anyway to be the best or only right way.
+It is an implementation that satisfies some specific requirements for myself.

+If you want to improve or contribute, please consider engaging in conversation or open an issue or submit a pull request.

 # Overview

 This repository aims to include resources and supporting scripts and documentation to deploy and maintain an AWS EKS Cluster deployed in a Private Network only.

-The current status of this project is still in early development.

 ## AWS Components